shopware/docs/products/extensions/migration-assistant/concept/premapping.md

 /* ... */
 ```

-The `getMapping` method used in the mapping service looks up the `swag_migration_mapping` table for the combination of old identifier and entity name stored in the current connection.
-Then it returns the mapping object, which contains the new Shopware 6 identifier.
-With this identifier it is possible to map your converted entity to your premapping choice.
-If `getMapping` returns null, then no valid mapping is available and you have to log this with [LoggingService](logging.md).
+The `getMapping` method used in the mapping service looks up the `swag_migration_mapping` table for the combination of the old identifier and entity name stored in the current connection.
+Then it returns the mapping object containing the new Shopware 6 identifier.
+This identifier makes it possible to map your converted entity to your premapping choice.
+If `getMapping` returns null, then no valid mapping is available, and you have to log this with [LoggingService](logging.md).
 The mapping object has two keys: `id` and `entityUuid`.
-The `id` key is the identifier of the `swag_migration_mapping` entry and have to be inserted in the `mappingIds`, if the mapping should be preloaded.
+The `id` key is the identifier of the `swag_migration_mapping` entry and has to be inserted in the `mappingIds`, if the mapping should be preloaded.
 The `entityUuid` key is the UUID of the mapped entity.